Who’s Fault Is It When a Car Makes a Left Turn in Front of a Motorcycle?

 The driver of the SUV in this photo made a left turn directly into this Harley Davidson.
 The rider broke his wrist.
 The photo shows why this case is an easy case to obtain summary judgment.
 The fact that the motorcycle was struck by the front of the SUV shows that the motorcycle could not have had time to avoid the accident.
 If the motorcyclist struck the rear side of the SUV while the SUV was making a left turn, the insurance company would argue that the motorcyclist may have been speeding or should have had time to see the car and avoid the accident.
 That wouldn’t mean that it’s not the fault of the car but is not as easy to prove as the accident in this photo.

 The motorcycle in this photo was also struck by a car making a left turn.
 While there are many reasons that a driver doesn’t see a motorcycle, one of the most frequent is that the driver didn’t see the motorcycle, and when we can prove that, we can obtain Summary Judgment.
 When a driver makes a left turn into a motorcycle, we will seek Summary Judgment to prove the driver of the car is 100% at fault.

-(it’s in the UK, so she’s driving on the right & the male got out the back door)
+(it’s in the UK, so she’s sitting in the right seat & the male got out the back door)

 84% of drivers are at fault for causing motorcycle fatalities when turning into or across the path of the motorcyclist.
 That’s because drivers never see motorcycles.